Low-mode deflation for twisted-mass and RHMC reweighting in lattice QCD: Abstract

 \section{Abstract}

 We propose improved estimators to compute the reweighting factors which are needed for lattice QCD calculations that rely on twisted-mass reweighting for the light quark contribution and the Rational Hybrid Monte Carlo (RHMC) algorithm for non-degenerate quark masses.
 This is the case for a number of modern large-scale simulations based on $\mathrm{O}(a)$ improved Wilson fermions.
 We find a significant reduction of uncertainties for the reweighting factors at similar computational cost compared to the conventional estimation.
-This leads to a significant increase in precision for phenomenologically relevant observables with high correlation to the low eigenmodes of the Wilson-Dirac operator in the presence of exceptionally small eigenvalues. \\
+This leads to a significant increase in precision for phenomenologically relevant observables with high correlation to the low eigenmodes of the Wilson-Dirac operator in the presence of exceptionally small eigenvalues.
+Supplementary details regarding the spectral gap of the light quark Dirac operator on the $2+1$ flavor large-volume ensembles explored in this study can be found in an accompanying appendix. \\

 \makeatletter \g@addto@macro\bfseries{\boldmath} \makeatother